 This post may contain affiliate links to our partners like Chewy, Amazon, and others.
 Purchasing through these helps us further the A-Z Animals mission to educate about the world's species..

 “Red touches yellow, kill a fellow…” isn’t always accurate.

 Coral snakes are highly venomous members of the Elapidae family.
 They’re split into Old World and New World groups, most of which inhabit sparsely populated areas.
-They’re generally small snakes, between 2 and 4 feet, but some can exceed 5 feet in length; the Arizona coral snake is sometimes thinner than a pencil.
+They’re generally small snakes, between 2 and 4 feet; the Arizona coral snake is sometimes thinner than a pencil.

 The Old World groups live in Asia, India, and the islands of Southeast Asia.
 These snakes are classified into three genera with about 20 species.
 They exhibit the widest variation in color patterns, from mostly blackish-blue with orange on their head and tail.

 The New World coral snakes live in the Americas, in the southern United States, throughout Central and South America.
 Many of them have red, yellow, and black patterns but not all.
 Of all the coral snake species, the Americas are home to by far the largest variety.
 There are dozens of species, approaching 80; however, with all that variety they are only classified into two genera.

 - Coral snakes are highly venomous, second behind black mambas, but their venom delivery system is lacking; their fangs are small and weak, and not hollow like a pit viper’s fangs.

 - In North America, they’re the only venomous snakes to lay eggs.
 The others are all pit vipers that give birth.

 - Many coral snakes spend their time buried in leaf litter or otherwise hiding; they wait for their prey to come to them.

 - A few species are aquatic; their tails are flattened and act as a paddle.